 Let supercomputers save you time and discover deeper possibilities for your product design

-Within its research activities, IT4I develops the open-source ESPRESO simulation package.
+Within its research activities, IT4Innovations develops the open-source ESPRESO simulation package.
 It is designed to solve complex engineering problems, and during its development, emphasis is placed on optimal use of high-performance computing infrastructure (HPC).
 The package is distributed based on a free of charge open-source licence, which makes the application of automated simulation chains, such as computing templates customized to suit the specific product portfolio, significantly easier, and is useful for easy performance of multiple calculations without any licence fees or liabilities.
 Since the very beginning, each module within the software package is developed as a parallel code based on massively scalable numerical methods and algorithms.
 Thereby we are able to ensure optimal utilization of state-of-the-art supercomputers.
 The added value of the package is our implementation of a FETI domain decomposition-based massively parallel linear solver, which is able to solve problems of hundreds of billions of unknowns.

 The package contains several logical units, which can be combined to reflect particular requirements for a given problem solution.
 These units include entry data preprocessing, computational mesh processing, numerical model construction, specific physical problem solution using a massively parallel sparse linear solver in combination with available nonlinear solvers, and final preparation of output data for visualization and online monitoring of achieved results.
 Another key property of the package is its simple and flexible configuration interface, by means of which all modules can be controlled using single configuration.
-This interface can be extended easily, and its simple form allows it to be interconnected via a web portal with the HPC-as-a-Service system, which is being developed by the IT4I Advanced Data Analysis and Simulation Lab.
+This interface can be extended easily, and its simple form allows it to be interconnected via a web portal with the HPC-as-a-Service system, which is being developed by the IT4Innovations Advanced Data Analysis and Simulation Lab.
 HPC-as-a-Service is a well-known term in the field of High-Performance Computing systems, meaning users can access an HPC infrastructure with no need to buy and administer their own physical servers or data centre infrastructure.
 Via this service, users have an opportunity to use HPC technologies without any prior investment into hardware.
 Moreover, this access further reduces the entry barrier for users and small and medium-sized enterprises who are interested in utilization of massively parallel computers, but often lack the necessary knowledge level.
 You can learn more about this service in the next issue of our Newsletter or on our website, where our HPC platform for scientific workflow flagship is to be presented.

 ESPRESO – KEY PROPERTIES

-- solvers for the most powerful supercomputers,
+- scalable solvers for the most powerful supercomputers,

-- simple interface for automated solutions.
+- a simple interface for automated solutions

 For more information about the ESPRESO library SEE.